 On the last day of the festival, La Creama takes place.
 The burning takes place at midnight on the last night of the festival and the falla in front of the Ayuntamiento (city hall) is traditionally the last to be burned.
 Fireworks are placed on the sculpture and lit and thus the falla is burned.

 I was able to go down and see the festival on the 18th, the second to last day of the festival and was able to see tons of the fallas and get to experience the tradition that is known throughout Europe.
 Everywhere you went the streets were crowded with people, even though people did not have the day off.
 Friday, the entire Valencian Community had a day off and everyone goes down to Valencia to see the fallas so I can’t imagine how many more people were there since it was already super crowded when I was there.
 I went down with a friend who is from Chile and we walked around all day and tried to see as many of the fallas that we could see.
 We were able to meet up with friends that were from Valencia and they showed us some of the most popular fallas that we hadn’t seen during that day and there were completely amazing.
-We literally spend all day walking around the city; we arrived to Valencia at 10 a.m. and caught a train back at 2:50 a.m. and it was completely worth it just being able to see something that I might not be able to see again.

 No comments: